diegojgarciacallejas/mlb-pitch-type-classification/README.md

 ---

+## Key Objective

+The main objective of this project is to evaluate the performance of different supervised machine learning models in predicting MLB pitch types using Statcast postseason data.

+---

 ## Dataset

 The dataset contains pitch-by-pitch information from MLB postseason games.
 Each row represents a single pitch and includes features related to: